ldunham1/abstract_factories/README.md

 ```

-In some use-cases, instances are a much better fit for the type of data you want to use in your factory.
+In some use-cases, instances are a much better fit for the type of data you want to use in your factory (a factory of factories?).
 In that case, use `AbstractInstanceFactory`.
 ```python
 from abstract_factories import AbstractInstanceFactory